 According to Bohr’s theory:

-- The atom consists of a small positively charged nucleus at its centre and surrounded by negatively charged electrons in a definite circular path.
+a) The atom consists of a small positively charged nucleus at its centre.

-- The electrons of the atom revolve around the nucleus in definite circular paths known as orbits which are designated as K, L, M, N or numbered as n=1,2,3,4 outward from the nucleus.
-The orbits are also known as stationary orbits.
+d) The electrons of the atom revolve around the nucleus in definite circular paths known as orbits which are designated as K, L, M, N or numbered as n=1,2,3,4 outward from the nucleus.

-- Each orbit is associated with a fixed amount of energy.
-The lowest energy level of the electron is called the ground state.
+e) Each orbit is associated with a fixed amount of energy.
 Therefore, these orbits are also known as energy levels or energy shells.